West Virginia Lower Gauley River Whitewater Rafting, and Dining

 Locals know that, if it weren’t for the Upper Gauley, the Lower Gauley would be the premier West Virginia whitewater run.
 Of all the trips we have that are suitable for the average first-timer, the section of river we run on this trip—the Middle and Lower Gauley—is the longest and most difficult.
 The gorge down there is steep and inaccessible and the scenery is absolutely breath taking.

 And it certainly won't disappoint the experienced thrill-seekers in your group either, with plenty of adrenaline to go around.
 In fact, 2 of the 3 biggest hits on the entire Gauley River are on the Lower.
 There are more than 70 rapids on this 17-mile whitewater trip, and almost half of them are rated class III or above.

-This getaway also includes 2 nights of lodging and a full day of meals with a hot all-you-can-eat lunch on the river and all-you-can-eat breakfast before you depart for rafting.
+This getaway also includes a full day of meals with a hot all-you-can-eat lunch on the river and all-you-can-eat breakfast before you depart for rafting.

 Prices are per person and do not include tax and fees.
 Prices vary by day of the week and number in party.

 If it weren't for the Upper Gauley just upstream, the Lower Gauley would be the premier run in the east.
 In fact, the Lower Gauley has 2 of the 3 biggest waves on the entire Gauley—and that's saying something.